Odiville/balloon-choice/README.md

 When the time comes to reveal a balloon we will submit a proof using the prove-balloon circuit.

 # blueCheck.proof
 The blue balloon is safe!
+Rename circuits/prove-balloon/Verifier_blue.toml to Verifier.toml to verify the bluecheck proof
+Run `nargo verify blueCheck` after this to verify the blue balloon.

+# pinkCheck.proof
+The pink balloon is safe!
+Rename circuits/prove-balloon/Verifier_pink.toml to Verifier.toml to verify the pinkcheck proof
+Run `nargo verify pinkCheck` after this to verify the pink balloon.